The first integral cohomology of pure mapping class groups: Colorings and homomorphisms

 \section{Colorings and homomorphisms}

 In this section, we will use colorings of subgraphs of the curve graph to build nontrivial homomorphisms of pure mapping class groups of infinite-genus surfaces to \( \bz \).
-The constructions given here are directly motivated by the colorings presented in \cite[Section 5]{GasterColoring} and their relations to the Chillingworth homomorphism described in \cite[Section 6]{GasterColoring}.
+As noted in the introduction, the graph colorings given here are analogs of the colorings presented in \cite[Section 5]{GasterColoring} and, similarly, the homomorphisms constructed in this section mimic the coloring homomorphisms of \cite[Section 6]{GasterColoring}.

 Let \( S \) be any surface.
 For a homology class \(v \in H_1(S, \bz) \), we will regularly attribute properties of a representative curve to \( v \); for instance, \( v \) is \emph{simple} if it there exists a simple closed curve on \( S \) representing \( v \).
 An element of \( H_1(S, \bz) \) is \emph{primitive} if it cannot be written as a positive multiple of another element.
-If a surface is compact with at most one boundary component or non-compact, borderless, and with at most 1 end, then every primitive homology class is simple (see \cite[Proposition 6.2]{FarbPrimer}); however, in all other cases there are primitive homology classes that fail to be simple.
+If a surface is compact with at most one boundary component or non-compact, borderless, and with at most one end, then every primitive homology class is simple (see \cite[Proposition 6.2]{FarbPrimer}); however, in all other cases there are primitive homology classes that fail to be simple (indeed, if \( v \) and \( w \) are two linearly independent peripheral homology classes, then \( v+2w \) is primitive, but not simple).